 To “do justice,” serve

 Genesis 18: 1-10 shows us Abraham “doing justice” by observing the sacred custom of hospitality.
-And, as a matter of fact, whether he knows it or not, he is in the special presence of God.
-The story — from different traditions — says “the Lord appeared to Abraham” and that his visitors were “three men,” the same as the “two angels” who visited Lot.
-But it was in any case an experience of the divine — as it is for us when we minister to others in “mutual love.”
-We should be aware that in serving others we may be “entertaining angels without knowing it.”1
+And, whether he knows it or not, he is in the special presence of God.
+The story, from different traditions, says “the Lord appeared to Abraham” and that his visitors were “three men,” the same as the “two angels” who visited Lot (in 18:16, “men” set out, but in 19:1 “angels” arrived).
+It was in any case an experience of the divine, as it is for us when we minister to others in “mutual love.”
+In serving others we may be “entertaining angels without knowing it” (Hebrews 13:2).

 If we remain “watchful in prayer” and “true to Christ’s teaching,” we will know that in ministering to others we are serving Jesus himself: “as often as you did it for one of my least brothers or sisters, you did it for me.”
-Those who minister in faith are always in the presence of the Lord.2
+Those who minister in faith are always in the presence of the Lord (Matthew 25:40).

 What is ministry?